matwilso/matwilso.github.io/_posts/gpt-sim.md

 By absorbing knowledge across so many domains, it could simulate real-world environments with physical accuracy and generality light-years beyond what is possible today.
-It could unify all compartmentalized, special-case simulation modes (rigid-body, fluids, optics, agents, etc.) into a single useful tool for robot learning, engineering, scientific discovery.
+It could unify all the compartmentalized, special-case simulation modes (rigid-body, fluids, optics, agents, etc.) into a single useful tool for robot learning, engineering, scientific discovery.

 An egg cracking, pouring out, and sizzling on a frying pan.
 A paintbrush dipping into a bucket, dragging across the wall, and leaving a red streak of paint behind it.